pingcap/docs-tidb-operator/en/pause-sync-of-tidb-cluster.md

 - Avoiding unexpected rolling update

-    Suppose the TiDB cluster is unexpectedly rolling updated due to a compatible issue of a new TiDB Operator version or an operation error (user fault), and you want to pause this unexpected rolling update.
-You can pause sync of the TiDB cluster to avoid TiDB cluster being updated unexpectedly.
+    In order to prevent the compatibility of the new version TiDB Operator from affecting the TiDB clusters, you can pause sync of TiDB clusters before updating the TiDB Operator.
+After updating TiDB Operator, resume sync of TiDB clusters one by one or resume sync of TiDB clusters at a specified time, so as to observe the impact of TiDB Operator rolling update on the cluster.

+- Avoid multiple rolling restarts

+    In some cases, the configuration of a TiDB cluster may be modified several times over a period of time, but you do not want to restart the TiDB cluster many times.
+In order to avoid multiple rolling restarts, you can pause sync of a TiDB cluster first.
+During this period, any modification to configuration of the TiDB cluster will not take effect.
+After the cluster configuration modification is completed, resuming sync of TiDB Cluster.
+At this time, multiple configuration changes during the sync pausing can be applied in one time rolling restart.

 - Maintenance window

-    In some situations, you can configure the status of the TiDB cluster only during a maintenance window.
+    In some situations, you can update or restart TiDB cluster only during a maintenance window.
 When outside the maintenance window, you can pause sync of the TiDB cluster, so that any modification to spec does not take effect.
-When inside the maintenance window, you can resume sync of the TiDB cluster to allow changes to status of TiDB cluster.
+When inside the maintenance window, you can resume sync of the TiDB cluster to allow TiDB cluster rolling update or restart.

 ## Pause sync

+1. Execute the following command to edit configuration of TiDB cluster. `${tidb-cluster-name}` represents the name of TiDB cluster, and `${tidb-cluster-namespace}` refers to the TiDB cluster namespace.

+    {{< copyable "shell-regular" >}}

+    ```shell
+    kubectl apply -f ${tidb-cluster-name} -n ${tidb-cluster-namespace}
+    ```

-You could append `paused: true` to `spec` item in the config file of the TiDB cluster, and apply the config file.
-Sync of TiDB cluster's components (PD, TiKV, TiDB, Pump) will be paused.
+2. Configure the TidbCluster CR with `spec.paused: true` as following, save changes and exit editor, sync of TiDB cluster's components (PD, TiKV, TiDB, TiFlash, TiCDC,Pump) will be paused.

-1. Edit the configuration file as follows:

     {{< copyable "" >}}